MarcusSlover/ResourcePacker/README.md

 ![image](https://user-images.githubusercontent.com/38810661/132089844-b7154d72-732f-4d4c-a8a7-e1faa0572fc0.png)

 ### 💻 2.
 IDE Executing
+> Source Code uses Java 16</br>
+> Compiles in a way to be compatible with Java 8 or higher

 You may also clone the repository and manualy build your resource pack by executing the program in your IDE.</br>

 Just remember to prepare a valid setting to run the application without errors.</br>